BeeBombshell/Web-Scraping-Weather-Forecast/README.md

 Scraping "weather.gov", i.e the official website of the US that provides weather, water, and climate data, forecasts and warnings for the protection of life and property.

+(The code does it for Los Angeles, to change the cities across the Country simply change the city on the webpage and copy and paste the URL in the code :innocent:)

 Making the use of various Python:snake: libraries like:

 * BeautifulSoup :stew: